yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 In order for target accounts to be onboarded, you must have checked the box during the account setup above!
 {% endhint %}

-Login to the `Administrator` account's AWS Console, and open the [CloudFormation StackSets](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacksets) page
+Login to the `Administrator` account's AWS Console, and open the [CloudFormation StackSets](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacksets) page:

 ![](../../.gitbook/assets/stacksets-1.png)